 Our Oakland holistic health programs are located along EBCRP’s continuum of care campus on San Pablo Avenue.
 All of the programs are housed on a ground floor level, providing this location with great accessibility to our health related services.

 Our newest location is in West Oakland.
-Programs offered in West Oakland include Veterans Housing Assistance (Havens for Heroes), and FACT/TrACT.
+Currently, our Forensic Assertive Community Treatment and Transitional Assertive Community Treatment programs are run out of this office.
 Admission to the FACT/TrACT program is managed by Alameda County Behavioral Health Care Services Crisis Response team.

 EBCRP opened the Hayward office to serve Southern Alameda County residents in 1998.
 Co-occuring disorder treatment is available for adult, men and women involved with criminal justice systems, transitional age youth experiencing early symptoms of psychosis, and full scope mental health MediCal program for youth up to age 21.